 - To work with their own hands and acquire confidence in handling tools and materials.

 - To carry out simple, improvised experiments in order to illustrate the facts/laws of science which they study in their theory classes.

 - To observe some demonstrations, carried out by their teachers, of experiments which they cannot carry out safely by themselves.

 - To develop their skills of careful observation.

 - To develop skills of systematic and precise recording.

-- To develop other skills like measurement, estimation, classification, enquiry – obtaining and using information from a variety of sources, communicating and applying the knowledge learnt to other situations.
+To develop other skills like measurement, estimation, classification, inquiry – obtaining and using information from a variety of sources, communicating and applying the knowledge learned to other situations.

 SRIJAN & INQUEST